U.S. sues Arizona over proof of citizenship voting law - NewsBreak

 Under the new law, the roughly 31,000 people in Arizona who are currently federal-only voters would have to show proof of citizenship to continue participating in elections.
 Arizonans who registered to vote before 1996 in the state, before proof of citizenship was required to get a driver’s license, and who have not updated their voter registration would also have to provide documentary evidence.

-Surveys show that between 5 and 7 percent of Americans lack one of the documents required under the law to prove their citizenship.
+Surveys show that between 5% and 7% of Americans lack one of the documents required under the law to prove their citizenship.
 People who are more likely to be born outside a hospital, like Native Americans, are also less likely to have access to the necessary documents.

 Lawyers for the Arizona Legislature have said that the new law is unconstitutional given how it affects federal elections and is in direct violation of the Supreme Court’s 2013 opinion.
 By bringing the law back this year, Arizona was setting itself up for a legal challenge likely to end up before the now more conservative U.S. Supreme Court.